paul-shuvro/Ray-Runner/README.md

 ## 📄 License

 This project is distributed under the MIT License.
-Feel free to use, modify, and distribute it.
+Permission is granted to use, modify, and distribute this work.

 ## 👨‍💻 Author